 3. Will there be rooms (EUSA-provided or external) for dance practices, if dancing is happening?

-EUSA unfortunately will not be offering us any free rooms during semester 1.
-We have been exploring external hire spaces, but from the Society, EUSA, and Dancesport Scotland’s point of view, no dancesport club should be legally hosting any physical classes due to the current situation that a maximum of 6 households can only be allowed to meet indoors.
+EUSA unfortunately will not be offering us any rooms for the time being.
+We have been exploring external hire spaces, but from the Society, EUSA, and Dancesport Scotland’s point of view, no dancesport club should be legally hosting any physical classes due to the current situation.

 If the situation gets better, we already have gotten in touch with external venues so we can start physical classes as soon as the situation permits.